Plants In Autumn: How Seeds TravelGrades 3-5

 This two-hour program focuses on the fall phenomenon of seed dispersal, an important stage in the reproductive life cycle of flowering plants.
 It challenges students to incorporate what they already know about seeds to ponder the strategies that plants use to disperse them.
 Children observe the structure (form) of the seed package to look for evidence of its dispersal strategy (function).

 Organized in small groups, students begin discussing what they know about seeds: What is the function of a seed?
 What do seeds need for germination?
 Why do seeds travel, and how?
-Through careful examination of selected seeds, students learn a variety of ways that seed packages disperse: wind, animal consumption (eat and excrete), animal transport (hitch-hike), mechanical means, and water.
+Through careful examination of selected seeds, students learn a variety of ways that seed packages disperse: wind, animal consumption (eat and excrete), animal transport (stick-tight and carry and bury), mechanical means, and water.

 To conclude their exploration, groups re-examine their seed collection and use sorting cards to group similar seed packages into categories for seed dispersal.
 This is an opportunity for students to make claims and use evidence to support their reasoning, presenting their ideas to the group and engaging in science discourse.